emilysas/yelp_copy/README.md

 ##Issues faced

 Using the devise gem, in particular omniauth, proved quite a challenge.
+I also struggled to get this on heroku and imagine that the issue is something to do with AWS.

 ##Future intentions

+This was my first go at outside-in testing, and I would like to try this approach in other projects.
+Since moving on from the project it seems that the images no longer load and the Facebook Login also fails - I have a feeling that I've reassigned the both the Facebook and AWS keys, this therefore needs fixing.
 I would like to continue adding functionality to this, improve the front end, and get it hosted on heroku.